Music of Illinois: Nu metal

 The late 1990s put Nu Metal on the map with Disturbed from Chicago southwest side.
 Originally made up of members from the band Loudmouth who showed promise broke up with Dan Donegan going on to form Disturbed.
 David Draiman graduated from Loyola University Chicago.
 The Industrial Metal band Ministry formed in 1981 also came from Chicago Illinois.
-The defunct Alternative Metal band Mudvayne came From Peoria, Illinois since they formed in 1996 but broke up in 2010.
+The Alternative Metal band Mudvayne came From Peoria, Illinois since they formed in 1996 but broke up in 2010 only to reform in 2020.
 The band Rauk Schizzl was a favorite from 1981 -1984 in the Addison, Itasca area with their thunderous sound and ripping vocals.
 They did not play out much but they certainly had a reputation.
 When they did play something crazy was sure to happen and they always drew the crowds.
 Steve Spaperri was one of the guitarists for Schizzl, he was also an engineer who worked with bands such as Ministry, Smashing Pumpkins, Red Hot Chili Peppers, amongst many others.
 Metalcore bands like Born of Osiris was formed in Palatine and The Color Morale formed in Rockford.